magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42341-categorylist-graphql-query-does-not-filter-results.md

 1. Create a new Root Category and name it **root2**.
 1. Create a second Website/Store/Storeview and assign **root2** to the new Store.
 1. Create a new category under Default root category = category1.
-1. Using a GraphQL request gets a categories list for the second website (use Header 'store' = 'new').
+1. Using a GraphQL request, get a categories list for the second website (use Header store = new).

 <pre>
 <code class="language-graphql">